ImperialCardioGenetics/UTRannotator/README.md

  - [uSTOP_lost](#ustop-lost): removing the stop codon of an existing upstream ORF
  - [uFrameShift](#uframeshift): creating a frameshift mutation in an existing upstream ORF

+Highlights:

+The annotation output is transcript-specific not restricted to canonical transcript.

+The plugin is applicable to annotate 5'UTR in eukaroyotes.

 # Content
  [Citation](#citation)